Is Alcoholism a Primary Illness?

 In 1992 the Joint Committee of the National Council on Alcoholism and Drug Dependence and The American Society of Addiction Medicine defined alcoholism as:

-Alcoholism is a primary chronic disease with genetic, psychosocial, and environmental factors influencing its development and manifestations.
+Alcoholism is a primary chronic disease with genetic, psychosocial and environmental factors influencing its development and manifestations.
 The disease is often progressive and fatal.
-It is characterized by impaired control over drinking, preoccupation with the drug alcohol, use of alcohol despite adverse consequences, and distortions in thinking, mostly denial.
+It is characterised by impaired control over drinking, preoccupation with the drug alcohol, use of alcohol despite adverse consequences and distortions in thinking, mostly denial.

 Today medical practitioners readily accept that therapeutic treatment for Alcohol Dependency (alcoholism) is best dealt with, in the hands of professionally trained counsellors and clinicians in registered rehab clinics and treatment centres.